charlesrogers/product_management/process/creating_objectives.md

 # How to Create Objectives
 ## What is the Appropriate Level to Frame the Objectives?
-V devised a nice framework to explain the different levels of objectives:
+### Framework to explain the different levels of objectives
 1. Business level: Maximize profit profit
 2. Job level: The role specific job itself - eg "Sell more products" or "Find the right products for internal use"
 3. Step level: The context-specific job  - eg. "Source products in order to resell them"